When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Interactive Books Are Best for Children

-Children spend so many hours on technology and watching TV.
-Research shows that screen time may be damaging to a young child’s development (1).
-If you’re anything like us, you’re probably concerned about this and wonder how to decrease the amount of time your kids are exposed to screens.
+Children spend countless hours on technology and watching TV.
+Research indicates that excessive screen time may be damaging to a young child’s development (1).
+If you are anything like us, you probably worry about this and wonder how to decrease the digital noise in your home.

 What Is Interactive Book Reading?

-Interactive books involve touching, lifting flaps, listening to sounds, or searching for things, which helps teach pre-reading skills.
-Kids get to experience the material using a variety of senses rather than just listening to their parents speak.
+Interactive books involve touching, lifting flaps, listening to sounds, or actively searching for hidden items.
+This style of reading helps teach critical pre-reading skills.
+Instead of passively listening to a parent speak, kids get to experience the material using a variety of senses.

 Benefits of Interactive Reading Books

-These books develop a child’s imagination and creativity, improve critical thinking, and hold a child’s attention better than traditional books — which is vital in growing a child’s love for reading.
+These books develop a child’s imagination, improve critical thinking, and hold a child’s attention better than traditional flat text.
+This engagement is vital for growing a lifelong love for reading.

-If you want your child to learn critical reading skills while boosting their overall brain power — interactive books are the way to go.
+Reading transports us to other worlds, helps us relax, and shuts out the noise around us.
+Building a positive association with books early on ensures your children will experience that same joy.
+If you want your child to learn critical reading skills while boosting their overall brain power, interactive books are the way to go.

 Product Reviews